 Excess Inventory Management and the Role Testing Can Play

-Adding to 2022 retail challenges are inflation and supply chain shortages, both of which have made consumer behavior even more unpredictable, and left a lot of unsold inventory on shelves and in warehouses and stock rooms.
+Adding to 2022 retail challenges are inflation and supply chain shortages.
+Both of these things have made consumer behavior even more unpredictable.
+They’ve also left a lot of unsold inventory on shelves, warehouses, and stock rooms.

-Consequently, many brands and retailers are trying to clear out this excess inventory before 2023, using the classic markdowns and other means.
+Consequently, many brands and retailers are trying to clear out this excess inventory before 2023.
+To do this they are using classic markdowns and other means.
 Such measures are less than ideal for brands, especially as concerns about consumer confidence continue.

-While some of these inventory challenges are caused by factors outside of brands’ and retailers’ control, the excess inventory issue underscores an important step in the product development process that can contribute to an overall reduction in unsold items: product testing with customers before product launch.
+Some of these inventory challenges are caused by factors outside of brands’ and retailers’ control.
+The excess inventory issue underscores an important step in the product development process.
+This can contribute to an overall reduction in unsold items: product testing with customers before product launch.

 Avoid Excess Inventory, Markdowns, and Unsold Items Through Product Testing

-Slowing the influx of merchandise then became a problem, as products had been built up and weren’t selling, making it necessary to slash prices and cancel orders.
+Slowing the influx of merchandise then became a problem.
+Products had been built up and weren’t selling, making it necessary to slash prices and cancel orders.

-In an October 2022 survey conducted by business management software company Coupa, 90% of retailers said they had excess inventory, but 88% said they were already experiencing out-of-stocks on key holiday items.
+In an October 2022 survey conducted by business management software company Coupa, 90% of retailers said they had excess inventory.
+However, 88% said they were already experiencing out-of-stocks on key holiday items.

-The excess inventory issue hitting stores this year is largely the product of drastically shifting consumer preferences and retailers struggling to forecast inventory needs in an uncertain environment.
+The excess inventory issue hitting stores this year is largely due to drastically shifting consumer preferences and retailers struggling to forecast inventory needs in an uncertain environment.

 The point still stands, however, that brands can better insulate themselves against these challenges – and fare better on store shelves – by conducting pre-market concept testing and product testing with consumers.

-Clearly, market conditions remain in flux after 2+ years of sustained disruption, but brands can still take advantage of concept testing and product testing, both of which are proven and trusted paths to growth that can stand up to some uncertainties.
+Market conditions remain in flux after 2+ years of sustained disruption.
+But brands can still take advantage of concept testing and product testing.
+Both of these are proven and trusted paths to growth that can stand up to some uncertainties.

 The Risks of Failing to Conduct Concept or Product Testing Before Launch